SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Rarity cheered for her, "You did it, darling, you did it!"

-Fluttershy said, "I did it!"
+Fluttershy smiled.
+"I did it!"

 Rarity hugged Fluttershy, patting her on the back.
 "You did amazing."